inesfmarques/peojecto/readme.txt

  - 'painting': Solves the painting problem (Section 4.2 of report) Class 'Test' showcases main methods
     Requires 'graph' and 'matroid' packages
- - 'timetest': Stores the classes used to measure the time performances of maximum matching methods Requires 'bgraph', 'bwgraph' and 'matroid' packages
+ - 'timetest': Stores the classes used to measure the time performances of methods Requires 'bgraph', 'bwgraph' and 'matroid' packages